valkolovos/socialmedia/README.md

 Asynchronous operations (such as notifications) are implemented as Cloud Tasks.
 There are several queues that get created with the application installation.
 You can see details about these queues on the [Google Cloud Console](https://console.cloud.google.com) under Tools -> Cloud Tasks

 # Web-based App
-All the HTML for the web-based app is contained in the `templates` directory.
-Javascript is in `static`.
+There is no front-end for this app as part of this repo.
+There is a default front-end in https://github.com/valkolovos/socialmedia-frontend.

 # Code coverage
 Code coverage is stored in the `htmlcov` directory.
 To view, you can go to https://htmlpreview.github.io/.
 Here is a link for [coverage for the main branch](https://htmlpreview.github.io/?https://github.com/valkolovos/socialmedia/blob/main/htmlcov/index.html)